-If the rear wheel(s) is nearly in line with the front wheel(s), you can release the rear brake pedal and then reapply it as needed.
-Do not release the rear brake pedal when the rear wheel(s) is not in line with the front wheel(s).
-If the rear wheel(s) stops skidding and starts to roll, the 3WMC will immediately straighten and could result in loss of control, possibly throwing you off.
-You can prevent this situation by intentionally keeping the rear brake locked and skidding to a stop.
+If the rear wheel is nearly in line with the front wheel, you can release the rear brake pedal and then reapply it as needed.
+Do not release the rear brake pedal when the rear wheel is not in line with the front wheel.
+If the rear wheel stops skidding and starts to roll, the motorcycle will quickly straighten and you can be thrown off in front of the motorcycle.
+This is called a high-side fall or crash.